Skip to content

 retries = 0

-# The number of threads to run tests with.
-Supported values are either an integer or
+# Number of threads to run tests with.
+Either an integer or "num-cpus".
+Can be

 test-threads = "num-cpus"

-# mark certain tests as heavier than others.
-However, it can also be set as a global parameter.
+# overrides to mark certain tests as heavier than others; can also be set as a

 threads-required = 1

-# Extra arguments to pass in to the test binary at runtime.
+# Extra arguments to pass to test binaries at runtime.
 Intended primarily for

 # communication with custom test harnesses -- use with caution!